aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/050-enable-namespace.md

           effect    = "NO_SCHEDULE"
 ```

-The webstore application is not able to be deployed on the managed node groups, and we are relying on Karpenter to create additional EC2 instances.
+The webstore application cannot be deployed on the managed node groups, and we are relying on Karpenter to create additional EC2 instances.

 ```bash
 eks-node-viewer